real-logic/simple-binary-encoding/README.md

 C++ Build
 ---------

-NOTE: Linux and Mac OS only for the moment.
+NOTE: Linux, Mac OS, and Windows only for the moment.
 See [FAQ](https://github.com/real-logic/simple-binary-encoding/wiki/Frequently-Asked-Questions).
+Windows builds have been tested with Visual Studio Express 12.

 Dependent build: